kgdunn/pid-book/univariate-review/normal-distribution-and-checking-for-normality.rst

 The assumption of :index:`independence` is widely used in statistical work and is a condition for using the central limit theorem.

-.. note:: The assumption of independence means the the samples we have in front of us are *randomly taken* from a population.
+.. note:: The assumption of independence means that the samples we have in front of us are *randomly taken* from a population.
 If two samples are independent, there is no possible relationship between them.

 We frequently violate this assumption of independence in engineering applications.
 Think about these examples for a while: